Vaccination service

 Influenza vaccine

 Immunity from the flu vaccine is expected to last for three to four months, so April to June are the best months to be vaccinated to allow the vaccine to work at it's peak during the flu season.
 As the immunity wears off and the strains of virus mutate each year, it is important that you have the flu vaccine each year.
-In 2024, Influvac Tetra is the funded vaccine, but we will also have available Fluad Quad, a boosted vaccine for greater effectiveness for people over 65 years (unfunded).
+In 2025, Influvac Tetra is the funded vaccine, a purified, inactivated quadrivalent influenza vaccine suitable for children from 6 months to adults.
+We will also have available Fluad Quad, a boosted vaccine for greater effectiveness for people over 65 years (unfunded).

 Before your appointment, we recommend talking to our Pharmacists if you are currently unwell with a high fever; are taking blood thinning medication or have a bleeding disorder; have had a severe allergic reaction (anaphylaxis) to any vaccine, medicine, or anything else or have had any other vaccines in the last week.
 Read more in this "what you need to know" factsheet.